A thrill and a delight to have you here, Rush Limbaugh and the Excellence in Broadcasting Network.

 But regardless, I think it's an indication that a lot of people who were early on board with Obama are really troubled.

-You'd have to you you you'd really have to be wearing blinders and have no heart and no compassion at all to not be concerned for everybody in this country, particularly as Buffett describes here, average Americans in his vernacular means the little guy.
+You'd really have to be wearing blinders and have no heart and no compassion at all to not be concerned for everybody in this country, particularly as Buffett describes here, average Americans in his vernacular means the little guy.

 The little guy's getting creamed every day in this country, not just with health care, but everything this regime is doing.

-Responsible, self-reliant people cannot look at this and not see what an utter disaster is it is.
+Responsible, self-reliant people cannot look at this and not see what an utter disaster it is.

-And this is gonna be the equation that they try to balance.
+And this is going to be the equation that they try to balance.

-And it's gonna boil down how much they really care about damage to the country and if they think it can be rectified and repaired with the change of leadership 2016.
+And it's going to boil down to how much they really care about damage to the country and if they think it can be rectified and repaired with the change of leadership in 2016.

 But the news continues to come in.

-And I know it's Rasmussen, but it really isn't because they kick Rasmussen out.
+Now, this is new, and I know it's Rass Mussin, but it really isn't because they kick Rasmussen out.

 Did you know that?